UpStride/engine/README.md

 $$ A = \begin{pmatrix} 1 & 1& 1& 1 \\ 1 & -1 &1&-1\\1&1&-1&-1\\1&-1&-1&1 \end{pmatrix}$$

 We will call this method 1.
-40 additions and 8 multiplications are needed, so for implementing a linear layer, 8 calls to the linear layer on $\mathbb{R}$ are needed.
+40 additions and 8 multiplications are needed, so for implementing a linear layer, 8 calls to the linear layer on $\mathbb{R}$ are needed, which is way better.

 Another method is to compute :